puzzle/ansible-training/content/labs/01.0/_index.en.md

 ```
 {{% notice tip %}}
 Instead of copying the ssh-id to the controller itself you could set "ansible_connection=local" in the inventory file for host "controller".
 Then ansible would not use ssh to connect to the controller, but use the "local" transport mechanism.
-If you have a valid /etc/hosts file containing information about lab hosts, you can omit the "ansible_host=<<ip>>" parts in the inventory file.
+If you have a valid `/etc/hosts` file containing information about lab hosts, you can omit the `ansible_host=<ip>` parts in the inventory file.
 {{% /notice %}}

 - Check if ansible is ready using the `ping` module to ping all hosts in your inventory